 The competition has two first prizes—one for writers with English as their first language, and one for those for whom English is a second language.
 The winners of both prizes will have their plays recorded in London and broadcast on BBC World Service.
 In addition, the Georgi Markov award honours the shortlisted script which shows the most promise, with the opportunity to take part in a two-week residency with the BBC's London Radio Drama department and with BBC World Service.
 The Open University is proud to co-produce the competition in partnership with BBC World Service, the British Council and Commonwealth Writers.

-- Find out more about the competition and when the winners will be announced
+- Find out more about the competition, the shortlisted scripts, and when the winners will be announced

 - Find out about previous competitions, the winners and their plays

 - Get advice from the experts with videos, podcasts, articles and free courses

 - Go further with your creative writing by studying with the Open University